-11 Mineral Resources Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact W ould the project: a.
+11 Mineral Resource es : Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
 Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b.
 Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?

-The project site is located within a highly urbanized area of Los Angeles that has been previously disturbed by development and is not within an area containing significant mineral deposits (City of Los Angeles 1995a).
-The proposed project would not involve construction or modification of the existing building and would not involve the use or mining of mineral resources.
+The project site is located within a highly urbanized area of Los Angeles that has been previously disturbed by development and is not within an area containing significant mineral deposits (City of Los Angeles 1995b).
+The proposed project would not involve construction or modification of the existing buildings and would not involve the use or mining of mineral resources.
 Therefore, the project would have no impact related to the availability or recovery of mineral resources.

-12 2 Noise Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project result in: a.
+12 2 Noise Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact W ould the project result in: a.
 Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b.
-Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c.
-A substantial permanent increase in ambient noise levels above those existing prior to implementation of the project? d.
+Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels?
+C. A substantial permanent increase in ambient noise levels above those existing prior to implementation of the project? d.
 A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e.
 For a project located in an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f.
-For a project near a private airstrip, would it expose people residing or working in the project area to excessive noise?
+For a project near a private airstrip, would it expose people residing or working in the project area to excessive noise? •

-The primary sources of noise in the project site vicinity are motor vehicles (e.g., automobiles, buses, trucks, and motorcycles) traveling along South St. Andrews Place or 60th Street.
-The project site is in a commercial and industrial area, and the nearest sensitive receptors are the residences located to the west approximately 0.15 mile along South Wilton Place.
-The proposed project would not include construction, alteration of the existing building and associated parking lot, or other activities that may result in groundborne vibration.
+The primary sources of noise in the project site vicinity are motor vehicles (e.g., automobiles, buses, trucks, and motorcycles) traveling along Burnet Avenue, and delivery trucks to the adjacent commercial and industrial developments.
+Additional noise may be generated by trains travelling along the railroad tracks approximately 0.2 mile to the north of the project site.
+The closest noise-sensitive receptors are residences located north of the project site across the railroad tracks.
+However, these sensitive receptors would not receive any significant amount of noise impacts from the project site, due to the distance and potential noise from the tracks.
+The proposed project would not include construction, alteration of the existing buildings and associated parking lots, or other activities that may result in groundborne vibration.

-The proposed project involves the licensing of an existing commercial cannabis business that involves cannabis cultivation, distribution, manufacturing and retailing.
+The proposed project involves the licensing of a commercial cannabis business that would involve indoor cultivation, distribution, and retailing.
 Noise impacts specific to each license are discussed below.

-Indoor cannabis cultivation and manufacturing operations are currently occurring on-site.
-No increase in noise above existing ambient noise levels, including noise from the heating, ventilation, and air conditioning (HVAC) system used to support cultivation would occur.
+Indoor cannabis cultivation is currently occurring on-site.
+No increase in noise above existing ambient noise levels, including noise from the HVAC system used to support cultivation would occur.
 Operations would be confined to the indoors and would not use heavy machinery for agricultural operations.